TheWrecker/Misc-Helpers/README.md

 Standalone code snippets with various functions

 ## Executor
-Simple thread-safe concurrent threadpool with basic functionality, supports submission of tasks with arguments.
+Simple thread-safe concurrent threadpool with basic functionality, supports submission of tasks with arguments and waiting for their result.

 * Requirements:
   - [rigtorp's MPMCQueue](https://github.com/rigtorp/MPMCQueue)